 - You can generate sales coupons easily

-Obviously, the biggest benefit of Square Online Store is that you can start selling your art for free which makes this platform a good choice if you’re on a budget.
+Obviously, the biggest benefit of Square Online is that you can start selling your art for free which makes this platform a good choice if you’re on a budget.
 The downside is that the customization options are rather limited when compared to Shopify and Squarespace.
 You’ll also have Square branding in the footer of your website on the free plan so keep that in mind if you decide to go this route.

 Using Third-Party Marketplaces

 It’s worth mentioning that you can also use third-party marketplaces like Etsy or Artsy.
 Platforms like these are very easy to get started with and there is no setup involved.

 While they make it easy to start selling your art, keep in mind that they usually charge an extra transaction processing fee and may take a cut of your sales.

 They are also limited in terms of customization features for your store.
 Another downside of using marketplaces like Etsy is that you’ll be dealing with a lot of competition which means you’ll have to work harder to stand out from other sellers on the platform.

 By now, you should have an idea of how you want to sell your art online.
 Before you make your final decision, let’s go over the pros and cons of using eCommerce platforms like Shopify, Squarespace, and Square Online Store.

 Benefits of these platforms include: